Skip to content

 dbt run --select fct_ad_impressions

-dbt run --select fct_ad_impressions -- second run: should process fewer rows
+dbt run --select fct_ad_impressions -- second run: should process zero new rows

 • Step complete